pjeanjean/sle2019-artifact/README.md

 As introduced in the section `Technical Details and Implementation > DSL Specification Enhancement` of the paper, we defined a DSL dedicated to the specification of the metadata necessary to create a REPL from a DSL.
 An instance can be generated from the annotations we specified in the semantics of the two provided languages, namely `@init` and the multiple `@repl__...` annotations.
 You can find these semantics in either `fr.inria.diverse.logo.model/model/logo.ale` or `org.tetrabox.minijava.lang/minijava_exec.ale`.
-In order to generate a V2R model for these lnguages, you need to right click on the `.dsl` definition of these languages (here, they are right next to the semantics definition files and have the same name, except for the extension) and click on `Generate V2R`.
+In order to generate a V2R model for these languages, you need to right click on the `.dsl` definition of these languages (here, they are right next to the semantics definition files and have the same name, except for the extension) and click on `Generate V2R`.

 The generated file, available right next to the DSL file, has three distinct parts:
 - Import of the abstract syntax (used for cross references)